vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Each Droplet has multiple service files for Sidekiq.

-Each service file has a maximum thread and database pool limit of 25, with the exception of the schduler.
+Each service file has a maximum thread and database pool limit of 25, with the exception of the scheduler.

 With the exception of scheduled tasks, the loss of one Sidekiq host or the other should not have any major impact on the ability of the instance to function.